pidg/leyline/README.md

 * Access to a MySQL database
 * Access to some web space with PHP (including rights to change file permissions)
 * Leyline
-* 5 minutes (hopefully)
+* 5 minutes to install it (hopefully)

 *Method*

-1. Upload the files to your server and point your browser towards install.php
+1. Upload the files to your server, make the folder world writeable (777) and point your browser towards install.php.

 2. Follow the instructions until Leyline is installed.

+3. Change the folder permissions back to 755.

-3. Set up Backitude on your phone (see below) so it starts reporting your location.
+4. Set up Backitude on your phone (see below) so it starts reporting your location.

-4. After a few hours of checkins, visit the URL in your browser to see all locations recorded.
+5. After a few hours of checkins, visit the URL in your browser to see all locations recorded.

 *Setting up Backitude*